python/cpython/Doc/reference/simple_stmts.rst

 .. impl-detail::

-   The current implementation does not enforce some of these restriction, but programs should not abuse this freedom, as future implementations may enforce them or silently change the meaning of the program.
+   The current implementation does not enforce some of these restrictions, but programs should not abuse this freedom, as future implementations may enforce them or silently change the meaning of the program.